Course Location & Time

 If you qualify for accommodations because of a disability, please submit to your professor a letter from Disability Services in a timely manner (for exam accommodations provide your letter at least one week prior to the exam) so that your needs can be addressed.
 Disability Services determines accommodations based on documented disabilities.
 Contact Disability Services at 303-492-8671 or by e-mail at [email protected] If you have a temporary medical condition or injury, see Temporary Medical Conditions: Injuries, Surgeries, and Illnesses guidelines under Quick Links at Disability Services website and discuss your needs with your professor.

 Each week there will be a homework assignment.
-Use the materials on the website including readings, tutorials and links to other resources in addition to skills and concepts that we learn in class to complete the assignment.
+Use the materials on the website including readings, tutorials and links to other resources in addition to skills and concepts that you learn in class to complete the assignment.

 Readings are posted every week along with the homework assignment for that week.
 The material for each week will be posted no later than the Tuesday before the next weeks’ class.
 Weekly readings are subject to change.
 Be sure to check the weekly assignment page for the readings each week.